 • how many hours a candidate can work per day

-• How many hours a candidate can work per week
+• how many hours a candidate can work per week

 Technical design